pfreyp/SC17_Developer_Lab/FFMPEG_Lab.md

 The encoder will finish with message similar to this one: \
 frame=  500 fps= 52 q=-0.0 LPSNR=Y:inf U:inf V:inf *:inf size=   17580kB time=00:00:20.00 bitrate=7200.9kbits/s speed=2.08x

-The F1-optimized encoder processed the video in about 9.6 seconds at a performance of 52 fps, a 5.7x performance boost over the software implementation.
+The NGCodec encoder processed the same video in about 9.6 seconds (500 frame / 52 fps), a 5.7x performance boost over the libx265 implementation.

 * Look at the SDAccel profiling report
 ```